 Working Out LoudPage Two Publishers

 Word of mouth is often the best way to find out about great jobs opening up.
-Experts say the strongest networks are a mix of people both inside and outside your business sphere; sometimes “weak” connections are the most productive.
+Experts say the strongest networks are a mix of people both inside and outside your business sphere; sometimes, “weak” connections are the most productive.
 Networking is a two-way street, so help others in your network as you may need their help another time.
-The best relationships are based on true mutual interest and trust.
+The best relationships are based on genuine mutual interest and trust.

 Strategies for Introverts

-If you are a bit shy with strangers, you can memorize a short, sweet statement about what you do to get the ball rolling in unfamiliar circumstances when you’re on the spot.
+If you are shy with strangers, you can memorize a short, sweet statement about what you do to get the ball rolling in unfamiliar circumstances when you’re on the spot.
 Introverts may lack the social ease of extroverts, but their natural curiosity and perceptiveness will keep the conversation going.